XML3/superpy/report.md

 **Bought Items**

-* Adds new bought products to CSV file, generates new ID:
+* Allows the user to add a new product to stock, generates new ID for the new item and automatically UPDATES the inventory csv file:

 ```
 python main.py buy [product, price, quantity, expiration_date(str), purchase_date(str)]